 So, I recommend using photo paper if your printer supports it.

-Please note that you need to use a cylindrical bar like this for folding the characters as the photo paper is too stiff.
+Please note that you need to use a cylindrical bar to fold the characters as the photo paper is too stiff.

 Storing the nativity set:

-If you would like to set it up again for next year, store it in a cardboard box.
+Store it in a cardboard box if you want to set it up again for next year.
 Just stack the characters one above the other like this.
 It will be fine!

 Please let me know if you have any doubts while assembling it.
 Just leave a comment below or send a mail to [email protected]

-Merry Christmas and a Happy new year to you!
+Thanks for being here.
+We wish you a Merry Christmas and a Happy new year!